The Haas and Thieken Family was researched and written by the late Leroy E. Haas

 As I mentioned earlier, Ralph Haas and I visited this Thieken farm during both visits to Germany.
 Herr Apke, who married Hedwig Josephia Thieken sent us to visit the farm and meet Hedwigs sister Elizabeth.
 The farm now belongs to Elizabeth but will go to her daughter Gertrude upon Elizabeth’s death.

 She is about 80 years old at this time.
 Both Elizabeth and Gertrude married and had their husbands assume the Thieken name in order to keep the farm, which is at least 500 years old, in the family.
-This same thing happened two or three generations ago when the eldest daughter inherited the farm.
+The same thing happened two or three generations ago when the eldest daughter inherited the farm.

-Gertrude married Herbert Reselaga and has three children, two boys, and a girl.
+Gertrude married Herbert Reselaga and has three children: two boys and a girl.
 Ralph and I met with the two ladies and reviewed our family charts.
 They were surprised that they had family in America.
 They told us during our earlier visit that none of their people went to the US or Canada.
 They seemed a little skeptical but finally conceded that our family tree was correct.

-We planned to meet with one of our distant relatives Erich Schwitzner, a descendant of Maria Schwitzner, but he was on vacation in the Canary Islands.
+We planned to meet with one of our distant relatives, Erich Schwitzner, a descendant of Maria Schwitzner, but he was on vacation in the Canary Islands.
 He did leave a short note with Gertrude saying that he felt that we would probably not find our people in his area, but fortunately, he was wrong.

 END